If you are planning to visit Orlando at Christmas, you don’t want to miss some of the best Orlando Christmas lights on display this holiday season.

 Also known as the Johanessen Lights, this crazy Christmas house first became famous outside of locals when it was on the TV show, “The Great Christmas Light Fight.”
 The family spends months each year decorating and then putting everything back away including half a million Christmas lights.

-While the backyard is closed for 2021, the front yard is still open and fully decorated.
+While the backyard has been closed the last two years, the front yard is still open and fully decorated.
 There are also “snow” flurries regularly thanks to a bubble machine.
 While the event is free, they put a donation box out each year.
 This helps with the electricity costs and costs of materials to decorate.

 The hardest part of visiting this house is finding parking.
 Especially if you visit near Christmas, parking is extremely limited.
 Be prepared to walk, and please be respectful of the neighborhood.
 Do not park in yards and only park in designated spots.

 Be very careful coming and going.
 Watch for cars when you are on foot and watch for people when you are driving.
 It gets very dark in some parts of the road making it hard to see pedestrians.

 GARDEN GROVE CHRISTMAS LIGHTS

 I first started visiting the Graden Grove Christmas lights each year before I could even drive.
 It is only a few minutes from where I grew up, so I went first with friends and later introduced my family to the display.